awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 ## Instance class availability<a name="multi-az-db-clusters-concepts.InstanceAvailability"></a>

 Multi\-AZ DB cluster deployments are supported for a subset of DB instance classes\.
-For a list of supported instance classes, see [Settings for creating Multi\-AZ DB clusters](create-multi-az-db-cluster.md#create-multi-az-db-cluster-settings)\.
+For a list of supported instance classes, see the **DB instance class** row in [Settings for creating Multi\-AZ DB clusters](create-multi-az-db-cluster.md#create-multi-az-db-cluster-settings)\.

 For more information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.